Gold Standard Explained With Pros and Cons

 Government actions to protect their gold reserves caused significant fluctuations in the economy.
 In fact, between 1890 and 1905, the U.S. economy suffered five major recessions for this reason.
 Edward M. Gramlich mentioned these facts in his remarks at the 24th Annual Conference of the Eastern Economic Association on February 27, 1998.
 Gramlich was a member of the Board of Governors of the Federal Reserve.

 Can America Return to a Gold Standard?

 How would a return to the gold standard affect the U.S. economy?
 First, it would constrict the government's ability to manage the economy.
 The Fed would no longer be able to reduce the money supply by raising interest rates in times of inflation.
 Nor could it increase the money supply by lowering rates in times of recession.
 In fact, this is why many advocate a return to the gold standard.
-It would enforce fiscal discipline, balance the budget and limit government intervention.
-Cato Institute’s policy analysis, ”The Gold Standard: An Analysis of Some Recent Proposals,” presents an evaluation of methods for returning to the gold standard.
+It would enforce fiscal discipline, balance the budget, and limit government intervention.
+The Cato Institute’s policy analysis, ”The Gold Standard: An Analysis of Some Recent Proposals,” presents an evaluation of methods for returning to the gold standard.

 A fixed money supply, dependent on gold reserves, would limit economic growth.
-Many businesses would not get funded for lack of capital.
+Many businesses would not get funded because of a lack of capital.
 Furthermore, the United States could not unilaterally convert to a gold standard if the rest of the world didn't.
 If it did, everyone in the world could demand that the United States redeem their dollars with gold.
 American reserves would be quickly depleted.
 Defense of the United States’ supply of gold helped cause the Great Depression.
 The Great Depression ended when Franklin D. Roosevelt launched the New Deal.

 Today, the U.S. economy is an important partner in an integrated global economy.
 Central banks work together throughout the world to manage monetary policy.
 It's too late for the United States to adopt an isolationist economic stance.